saulpierotti/markdown_notebook/LB2.md

 * For the single training point $X^q$, if $D_i^q$ is the real desired value of example $q$ for output neuron $i$
 $$ E^q = \frac{1}{2} \sum_i (Y_i(X^q)-D_i^q)^2$$
 * The NN reaches an optimal configuration when its error function is minimal
+* The backpropagation algorithm was invented by Rumelhart when he was a PhD student in 1986
+	* It is a gradient descent algorithm
+	* It updates the weight by subtracting to the previous weigths the derivative of the error function with respect to the weight (times the learning rate $\eta$) and adding a momentum term
+	* The momentum term is the previous update to the weights times the hypeerparameter $\mu$
+* The input size of the network is in general, for sequences, the size of the sliding window applied
+* Neural Networks are convenient when an analitical solution for my problem is not available
+* I need a lot of data, and data of a very good quality
+	* Before starting any machine learning approach, check data quality
+* Many journals require specific cross-validation procedures for ML papers
+* As for ML approaches input is it better to use profiles instead of sequences
+* Transfer functions can be linear, stepwise, sigmoid
+* Neural Networks can perform a non linear functional mapping thanks to their nonlinear tranfer function
+* It is important for tranfer functions to be continuous in order to make the error function derivable

 ---